tpogden/tpogden.github.com/_drafts/moldy-argon-1-introduction.md

 Why do I want to write a molecular dynamics simulator?

 1. This is a field I've worked and [published][nitrate] in but isn't what I research now.
 It will be useful to document some of what I know to refer back to.
 2. Thinking about what readers of *A blog about doing physics with computers* might be interested in, one useful thing I can do is write a good introduction for anyone new to the subject.
-3. It's this or watching _The Sopranos_ through again.
+3. Visualising molecules bouncing around is fun, and I want to try that in-browser.

 <!-- <aside>&nbsp;</aside> -->